aealni/8-bit-verilog-cpu/README.md

 * Register output
 * Bus destinations: IR, PC, Register File, RAM

-Bus is not implemented as a separate module, but controlled by `bus_sel` mux logic in `top.v`.
+Bus is not implemented as a separate module, but controlled by `bus_sel` logic in `top.v`.

 ---